GokayNuray/JotformFrontendHackathon-20.04.2025/README.md

 # Jotform Frontend Hackathon Project

 ## User Information
-Please fill in your information after forking this repository:

 - **Name**: Gökay Nuray

 ## Project Description
-his is a e-commerce web app that uses Jotform API as a backend.
+This is an e-commerce web app that uses Jotform API as a backend.

 ## Getting Started
 1. Clone the repository